 For more information, see U of M Emergency Preparedness.

-To request immediate maintenance assistance (lights, heat, air, custodial) contact the Facilities Management Call Center at:
+To request immediate custodial or maintenance assistance (lights, heat, air, custodial) or other emergency problems, contact the Facilities Management Call Center at:

 Automated External Defibrillator

-Automated External Defibrillator (AED) is provided in an enclosed case on the wall near the west stairwell on the first floor near the kiosk desk.
+Automated External Defibrillator (AED) is provided in an enclosed case on the wall near the west stairwell on the first floor in Carlson near the information desk and on the wall directly across from Hanson Hall first floor information desk.
 The device talks and will verbally give you instructions on how to use the device.
 AEDs are the ONLY effective treatment for the most lethal type of sudden cardiac arrest.

 Emergency Alert Radios